entrecode/ec.admin/doc/docs/getting-started.md

 You are now ready to customize the admin, using ec.admin as an adapter between ec.sdk and react-admin.

-For inspiration, you should check out [light.react-admin](https://github.com/entrecode/light.react-admin/blob/develop/src/App.tsx), where ec.admin is already in use.
+For inspiration, you should check out the demo folder or [light.react-admin](https://github.com/entrecode/light.react-admin/blob/develop/src/App.tsx).